xaneem/rescuekerala/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Using Docker

+- Only pre-requisite is having docker and docker-compose insatalled
+- Execute `docker-compose up` in this directory
+- Server will start running at `localhost:8000`
+- `Ctrl+C` to stop

 ### Prerequisites

 You will need to have following softwares in your system